-- Is able to find, distil and evaluate relevant academic, commercial and non-commercial information assets then apply this information in resolving digital security problems.
+- Is able to find, distill, and evaluate relevant academic, commercial and non-commercial information assets then apply this information in resolving digital security problems.

-- Is able to identify stakeholders of cybersecurity and defence-related issues and communicate, network and collaborate with these stakeholders according to their individual requirements.
+- Is able to identify stakeholders of cybersecurity and defense-related issues and communicate, network, and collaborate with these stakeholders according to their individual requirements.

 - Is able to identify and appropriately act on complex ethical and social issues arising within the academic and professional practice as a cybersecurity professional, whilst being aware of the greater implications of their actions and decisions.